Tag Archives: vaccinations

 “The Paralysis”

 “More cases of paralysis and one death yesterday,” Martha Potter wrote her daughter.
 It was summer 1935, and polio had broken out in Bowling Green.
-The reactions of Martha and other Kentuckians to this crippling and sometimes fatal disease are documented in the Manuscripts and Folklife Archives of WKU’s Department of Library Special Collections.
+The reactions of Martha and other Kentuckians to this crippling and sometimes fatal disease are documented in the Manuscripts and Folklife Archives of WKU’s Special Collections Library.

 Taking especially cruel aim at young children, polio or “infantile paralysis” brought fear to parents as it appeared in waves during the warm months.
 As a consequence, Martha urged her daughter not to bring her grandson from Louisville for a visit.
 Local children were being kept at home, she reported, and several new cases in a nearby community had prompted a quarantine.
 As July turned to August, “the paralysis breaks out every few days with one more case, just enough to make us uneasy,” Martha wrote, but she hoped that approaching cooler weather would diminish the threat.